Sq00ky/Blog/_posts/2020-07-10-certifications.md

 **CCNA** - I took the CCNA when it was still CCNA R&S and not on the new CCNA branch.
 There are a ton of new topics that are very important such as Network Automation, Access APIs, and SDN.
 These are all key topics in the evergrowing Industry.
 I highly recommend taking a Networking certification, and if you choose to take one, the CCNA is an excellent choice.

 **My thought's and opinions** - I'm very in favor of individuals in Information Security holding a Networking Certification and I think the CCNA is the **best** networking certification you can take for the money.

-However, as a Bonus I'll include a couple of **free** certifications you can take later on in the post :)
+### Cyber Ops Associate (CCNA CyberOps)

+**Cost - $300**

+**Courseware** - No courseware was included with the Certification exam and or attempt, however, Cisco does offer Course Materials for sale through their <a href="https://www.ciscopress.com/store/cisco-cyberops-associate-cbrops-200-201-official-cert-9780136807834">Website</a>.
+Cisco always does a decent job with their

+**Cyber Ops Associate** - The certification was incredibly fair, there was a relatively wide variety of attacks, analysis scenarios, and Frameworks covered on the exam.
+It's a great Analyst for a SOC certification.
+I have also taken CyberOps professional and can say it's not exactly as fair as CyberOps associate.
+I don't think it has much real world value as CyberOps Associate.

+**My thought's and opinions** - I'd highly recommend this certification to a SOC Analyst who's looking to add onto their career.
 ## CompTIA

 ### Network+